gsdevme/phoenix-docs/contributing/coding_standards.rst

 ==========
 Service Naming Conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-	- Class names should be used in service declerations directly, without a parameter
+	- Class names should be used in service declarations directly, without a parameter
 	- Service names should follow the format {bundle}.{underscore_seperated_folders}.{class}